 Leases of assets where a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss on the straight line basis over the lease period.
-Initial direct costs incurred by the Group in negotiating and arranging operating leases are recognised in profit or loss when incurred.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to statement of comprehensive income on the straight line basis over the lease period.
+Initial direct costs incurred by the Group in negotiating and arranging operating leases are recognised in statement of comprehensive income when incurred.